 This strategy works really well for doing a second park in the late-afternoon after some other park in the morning.
 Now that Disney’s Hollywood Studios has changed its FastPass+ tiers, we’d strongly recommend not using this strategy to hop to DHS.
 You’ll be at a huge disadvantage if you do, as you can only hold a FastPass for one of its headliners, and you won’t be able to do Star Wars: Rise of the Resistance at all.

 I know this is a lot to digest about FastPass+, especially considering how intuitive and easy to use the system really is, so I’m going to cut this FastPass+ guide off here.
 Like so many things related to Walt Disney World, it’s intimidating at first, with a lot of superficial complexity.
 However, also like a lot of Walt Disney World trip planning, it’s surprisingly simple to understand.
 There are some complexities that do make it difficult to master, and I think I’ve covered most of those.

 If you have specific questions or are interested in park-by-park guides for FastPass+, please feel free to ask, and I’ll do my best to answer in the comments below.
 Also, keep in mind that, although much of the dust has settled, the FastPass+ system is still in its infacy, and very much in flux.
 I’ll do my best to keep this guide updated, but some things may change…please let me know if you notice any outdated info!

 Have you used FastPass+?
 What did you think?
+Which FastPass+ did you find the most difficult to score?
+Have you had luck securing same-day FastPass+ for popular attractions?
 Any tips of your own to add?
 Any questions you have about FastPass+ that this guide didn’t answer?
 Please share your thoughts in the comments!